 Founded in 1973 we are a volunteer run friendly thriving Society and our membership is now over 1500 members, by far the most we have ever had.
-We exist to provide information to members through our glossy full colour A5 size magazine TRACKS (see below or here) which has increased in size to 80 pages and has been a welcome lifeline to many throughout the coronavirus pandemic.
+We exist to provide information to members through our 80 page full colour A5 size magazine TRACKS (see below or here).
 We also produce a series of comprehensive market leading quality spotting books, some of which are unique to ICRS, sundries and this website.
-These are continually improved year on year with additional information.
+The books are continually improved year on year with additional information and new titles.
 We also organise the several members only visits to railway facilities and attend Open Days and Preservation Galas with our sales stand.
-Unfortunately during the majority of 2020-21 these were cancelled due to the pandemic though a few were able to be arranged for late 2021 From the start of 2022 we have been able to run a full programme and are planning our 2023 itinerary which will be our 50th Anniversary (see Events).
 All this for a very reasonable Membership fee (see Join Us).
 However it traditionally only just covered the printing of TRACKS, with book sale subsidising admin costs.
 So because of the economic turmoil and global markets we briefly had to increase the fee to £25 from the start of November 2022.
 This amongst other factors and with costs likely to rise in 2023 has led to a radical rethink of our membership structure and TRACKS production, which was to move to pdf only for all members from 2024.
 The new structure was phased in over 2023 which for new members meant a halving of the current fee to £12 with TRACKS delivered as a pdf only.
 Though existing members were still able to receive a printed mag the new pdf only lower rate was also offered on renewal throughout the year.
 For the full impact this will have on existing members, there was an in depth report in the Jan 2023 issue of TRACKS.